Binge Drinking and Alcohol Poisoning

 Seek Help for Binge Drinking Today

-If you or a loved one is struggling with binge drinking in college, help is available.
-The holistic alcohol rehab programs at Acceptance Recovery Center can assist you on your path to sobriety.
-Contact us today to learn more about our programs and how to enroll.
+If your friend or family member is struggling with binge drinking in a college environment, help is available.
+The holistic alcohol rehab programs at Acceptance Recovery Center can help students get away from a toxic spiral of alcoholism and back on the path to academic success.

 Dr. Greg Gale has been practicing and providing leadership in the field of psychiatry, substance use, and integrated care in the Phoenix metropolitan area for over 11 years.
 He joins us from his role as a national medical director overseeing behavioral health, substance use, and integrated care services for Humana Behavioral Health.
 Previously, he was CMO and VP of Clinical Services at Partners in Recovery, a not-for-profit behavioral health and substance use service organization, which operates five clinics throughout Maricopa County.